gatsbyjs/gatsby/packages/gatsby-image/README.md

 - Images marked as `critical` will start loading immediately as the DOM is parsed, but unless `fadeIn` is set to `false`, the transition from placeholder to final image will not occur until after the component is mounted.
-- Gatsby-Image now is backed by newer `<picture>` tag.
+- gatsby-image is now backed by the newer `<picture>` tag.
 This newer standard allows for media types to be chosen by the browser without using JavaScript.
 It also is backward compatible to older browsers (IE 11, etc)
 - Gifs can't be resized the same way as pngs and jpegs, unfortunately—if you try